-9.1 Where the estimated cost of goods or services to be purchased is greater than £30,000, the Community Relations Council will advertise in one local newspaper and on the Community Relations Council web site.
+9.1 Where the estimated cost of goods or services to be purchased is greater than £50,000, the Community Relations Council will advertise on eTenders portal and CRC's website.
 We may also inform and direct prospective suppliers to any advertised tender opportunity.